fghaas/cephalocon2019-rbdmirror/markdown/intro.md

 <!-- Note -->
-Building stretched clusters for Ceph becomes impossible once the speed of light becomes your problem.
+Building stretched clusters for Ceph becomes impossible once the speed of light gets in your way.

 * Consider that a typical Ethernet round-trip time (ping time) is on the order of 100µs or 0.1 milliseconds.